Sika-Zheng-Lab/Shiba/docs/quickstart/diff_splicing_bulk.md

   /path/to/Mus_musculus.GRCm38.102.gtf
 experiment_table:
   /path/to/experiment.tsv
-unannotated:
-  True

 # Junction read filtering
 minimum_anchor_length:
-  6 # Minimum length of the anchor sequence at the 5' and 3' ends of the junction read
+  6 # Junctions having a minimum overlap of this much on both ends are reported
 minimum_intron_length:
   70 # Minimum length of the intron sequence
 maximum_intron_length: